 (iv) interactions in the system can include non-linear self-reinforcing and self-correcting feedback loops (i.e. reciprocity), which might produce an emergent effect (i.e. small initial events can reverberate exponentially and produce a disproportionately larger consequence in time, otherwise known as ‘sensitivity on initial conditions’)

 (v) complex systems are homeostatic: they persist, adapt, and are continually in flux to enable reconfiguration in response to internal or external influence and change

 (vi) systems are counterintuitive, and aetiological processes can be vastly distant in time and space

 (vii) systems can be resistant to obvious solutions (i.e. seemingly reasonable strategies can actually worsen the issue).

 The corollary of these characteristics is that emergent phenomena arise from the many perceptions, decisions, actions and interactions between actors and agents across the entire system.
 On the individual and clinical level, subtle changes in resting states, breathing and posture reverberate exponentially through the organism driving emergence which transform embodiment.
-This is the focus of MESHWORK Fundamentals.
+These ideas inform my osteopathic approach and find full expression in our online course MESHWORK Fundamentals.